RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/live-migration.md

 oc get nodes
 ```

-Notice that scheculing is disabled for `Worker1`:
+Notice that scheduling is disabled for `worker1` (or the worker that you specified maintenance for):

 ~~~bash
 NAME                           STATUS                     ROLES    AGE   VERSION